 If the IRS has seized your property by way of a tax levy, you can apply to have the levy released.
 There are several reasons the IRS would agree to release a levy and return your property to you.
 Here are some of the reasons they might do so:

-- You’ve already paid your tax debt.
+- You’ve already paid your tax liability.

 - The levy is causing you an economic hardship.